CRG-CNAG/submit_request/README.md

 <br/>

-Upon registration, you can request to access the services provided by one or more facilities, by clicking on the empty text box and selecting one or more facilities.
+Then, please request access to the facilities that you plan to use by clicking on the empty text box and selecting one or more facilities.

 <img src="selection.png" width="600"/>